linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 ## Before You Begin

 1. [Familiarize yourself with the Linode Kubernetes Engine service](https://www.linode.com/products/kubernetes/).
-This information will help you understand the benefits and limitations of LKE.
+This information helps you understand the benefits and limitations of LKE.

 1. [Create an API Token](/docs/guides/getting-started-with-the-linode-api/#create-an-api-token).
-You will need this to access the LKE service.
+You need this to access the LKE service.

 1. [Install kubectl](#install-kubectl) on your computer.
-You will use kubectl to interact with your cluster once it's deployed.
+You use kubectl to interact with your cluster once it's deployed.

 1. If you are new to Kubernetes, refer to our [A Beginner's Guide to Kubernetes](/docs/guides/beginners-guide-to-kubernetes/) series to learn about general Kubernetes concepts.
 This guide assumes a general understanding of core Kubernetes concepts.